The 2026 conforming loan limits in Florida are now official, giving homebuyers and homeowners more borrowing power without needing a jumbo mortgage.

 - Typically offers lower interest rates than jumbo loans

-If your loan amount exceeds these limits, you’ll need a jumbo mortgage.
+If your loan amount exceeds these limits, you will need a jumbo mortgage.

 Conforming vs Jumbo Mortgage (Quick Comparison)